-Everyone is about increasing their conversion rates and revenue.
-But to succeed during increasingly competitive times, there are many factors you should consider.
+Everyone wants to increase their conversion rates and revenue.
+But to succeed in increasingly competitive times, there are many factors you should consider.
 Conversion optimization is a discipline that encompasses usability, copywriting, statistics, testing, and research.
-CRO is successful when the target market’s needs, wants, and desires are successfully accounted for through design and copy.
+CRO succeeds when the target market’s needs, wants, and desires are accounted for through design and copy.

 “Writing copy is tough.
 Writing persuasive copy is even tougher.”

-From the days before the web, copy that addressed the target customer, simply sold better.
+From the days before the web, copies that addressed the target customer sold better.
 Of course, the web applied similar, although not entirely the same, copywriting tactics to persuade visitors.
-But with the rise of mobile and the enhancement of online marketing, the rules have changed once again.
+However, with the rise of mobile and online marketing enhancement, the rules have changed once again.

 Copywriting about copy that sells your product or service, thus convincing your customers to take action.
 It’s part art and part science.

-But one must understand the medium they are presenting the copy in as well as the visitor that they are persuading to take action.
-Online copywriting just ten years ago is not the same as it is today.
+However, one must understand the medium in which they are presenting the copy and the visitor they are persuading to take action.
+Online copywriting just ten years ago is not the same today.
 Much has changed since then and requires a fresh new perspective to enhance your skills and better persuade visitors.
 According to Sheena White;

 “The fact is, if your online copywriting is poor, it doesn’t matter how good the rest of your marketing is – you’ll get no traffic or sales without a great copy.”

-This guide is not for just e-commerce, however, for anyone that has anything they would like to persuade online traffic to do: take action, sign up, subscribe, purchase, donate, etc. Much like many marketing skills, copywriting is a learned trait.
-There are however some very talented people that have an eye and knack for writing.
+This guide is not for just e-commerce; however, it is for anyone who has anything they would like to persuade online traffic to do: take action, sign up, subscribe, purchase, donate, etc. Much like many marketing skills, copywriting is a learned trait.
+There are, however, some very talented people that have an eye and knack for writing.
 But it is indeed something you can build upon to improve your abilities.
 And this is where this e-book comes in handy.

-Before Invesp, I took on many conversion optimization projects, SEO writing, and copywriting.
+Before Invesp, I worked on many conversion optimization projects, such as SEO writing and copywriting.
 At one point, a client hired me to rewrite their existing web copy on standardization.
-They wanted simple language, and a friendlier tone to appeal to the variety of visitors arriving at their site.
+They wanted simple language and a friendlier tone to appeal to the variety of visitors arriving at their site.
 “Standardization?”
 I thought.
 “How hard can that be?”
 I opened the ‘About’ page and started reading.

 “Standardization is the development and application of standards – publications that establish accepted practices, technical requirements, and terminologies for products, services, and systems.”

 I shook my head and gulped slowly.
 I’d zoned out after the first few words.
 After reading the page, I knew nothing about standards.
-I recognized that rewriting this to be more engaging, while maintaining the integrity of the topic was going to be a challenge.
+I recognized that rewriting this to be more engaging while maintaining the topic’s integrity would be a challenge.

 Words matter.
-Making sure your value is evident through the design and copy on your site is vital.
+Ensuring your value is evident through the design and copy on your site is vital.
 You have a few seconds to connect with site visitors.
 Every failed connection and lack of engagement is a lost potential customer.
 Unfortunately, chances are, they will never come back.

 Persuasive copywriting engages visitors and keeps them interested, yearning for more.